vinceau/fbscraper/README.md

 Since this is a hand-crafted webscraper, whenever Facebook updates their source code, there is a high possibility that it will break this webscraper.
 That means that this webscraper will need to be actively maintained and updated whenever Facebook modifies their source code. custom.py is the file that contains all the CSS and XPATH selectors.
 These are the selectors that must be updated.
 The future maintainer should be well versed in CSS and XPATH before familiarising themselves with the fbscrape.crawler source code.
 Once they have a good understanding, it should not be too hard to examine Facebook's source code to update the selectors in custom.py appropriately.

+# Installation
+Open a Terminal shell and type in `sudo ./setup.sh`.
+Follow the prompts to install all dependencies.
+You may need to hit 'Y' a couple of times to proceed with the install.

+# Running the Program
+Open a Terminal shell and type in the command `python2.7 main.py`.
+If a whole bunch of errors come up try running it in `sudo` mode, i.e. running the command `sudo python2.7 main.py`.
+It shouldn't need `sudo` access but sometimes the GUI package Kivy complains without it.

 # Important Information

 ## Python Version Compatibility